Galaxy Note 9: Samsung’s Possible Swan Song For Its Flagship Phablet Line Could End With A Whimper

 The Galaxy Note 9 is a great device, however.
 Its display is huge with its 6.4-inch screen, and its top-tier variant can feature as much as 1 TB of storage.
 Its battery is almost 50 percent larger than the iPhone X’s as well, with 4,000 mAh.
 With a revamped AI-driven camera and a Bluetooth-powered S-Pen that can recharge fully in 40 seconds, the Note 9 is one of the most feature-ridden smartphones in the market today.

-Yet, despite all these headlining features, the Note 9 is not making as much waves in the smartphone market.
-In a statement to WIRED, Carolina Milanesi, principal analyst at Creative Strategies noted that the market appears to have forgotten just how remarkable smartphones really are.
+Yet, despite all these headlining features, the Note 9 is not making as many waves in the smartphone market.
+In a statement to WIRED, Carolina Milanesi, principal analyst at Creative Strategies, noted that the market appears to have forgotten just how remarkable smartphones really are.

 “The problem with phones is there is such a focus on big events at specific times of the year that missing or delaying would attract a lot of attention and impact stock.
 Technology cycles sometimes just do not line up.
 Plus, we seem to forget how good these phones are today, which makes expecting something amazing every time quite unrealistic.
 One last point is that a lot of the value-add today is given via software, and both commentators and consumers still do not give this the same weight they give to hardware innovation,” she said.